libtcod/python-tcod/docs/tutorial/part-01.rst

 If an import fails that means you do not have ``tcod`` installed on the Python environment you just used to run the script.
 If you use an IDE then make sure the Python environment it is using is correct and then run :shell:`pip install tcod` from the shell terminal within that IDE.

-If you run this script now then a window will open and then immediately close.
+There is no game loop, so if you run this script now then a window will open and then immediately close.
 If that happens without seeing a traceback in your terminal then the script is correct.

 Configuring an event loop